 Be mindful of the little pink pill.
 Most reputable vendors will include a little pink pill with their package of absorbers.
 If the pill is blue, the absorbers are toast so don’t use them.
 However, if they are just starting to turn – not quite pink and not quite blue – they are probably okay since the change of color can happen in as little as 10 or 15 minutes.

 Another good test of their viability is to pick one up an hold it.
 It may feel warm.
 It will also feel soft and powdery, like a little pillow.
 If it gets real hot and uncomfortable, it is in full out working mode and has probably been exposed to the air for too long to be usable.
 In this case it may also start to feel hard and brick like.
 Toss it.

 Oxygen absorbers themselves have a limited shelf life, even when sealed.
 Only purchase an amount that you will use within a year.

-If you start to do some research on your own, prepare to be confused.
-You will find that some sources feel you should use a larger quantity of oxygen absorbers when packaging dried pasta and beans versus packaging grains, flours, and rice.
+1. If you decide to do some research on your own, prepare to be confused.
+You will find that some sources recommend you should use a larger quantity of oxygen absorbers when packaging dried pasta and beans versus packaging grains, flours, and rice.
 The reason for this is that the latter are more dense so there is less oxygen to get rid of.

-Almost anything can be packaged using oxygen absorbers and they are so inexpensive, there is no reason not to use them.
-There are some things, however, that should be packaged without them.
+2. Almost anything can be packaged using oxygen absorbers and they are so inexpensive, there is no reason not to use them.
+There are two things, however, that should be packaged without them.
 They are sugar and salt.
 Why?
-Well the sugar will turn to a brick of concrete and the salt simply does not need anything special to keep it preserved.
-It too may clump.
+Sugar will turn to a brick of concrete and the salt simply does not need anything special to keep it preserved.
+It might also clump.

-In addition, sprouting seeds need oxygen to stay alive (and ultimately germinate) so you would be defeating your purpose if you sealed them up with an oxygen absorber.
+3. Sprouting seeds need oxygen to stay alive and to ultimately germinate.
+This means that you will be defeating your purpose if you seal them up with an oxygen absorber.
+Don’t.